Detroit DUI Lawyer Jeffrey J. Randa

 I went to college at Wayne State University on a partial scholarship.
 I also received a stipend from the University for my involvement with student government.
 I worked various jobs all through college while also keeping up the car waxing business in the summers.
 I did college radio (under the name, “Jay Stevens,” a choice so hokey I still cringe when I think about it) and then, in 1984, I met a special girl.

-Anyway, my wife (then girlfriend) and I graduate from WSU together (me, with a degree in Psychology) and by then, I was all set for law school.
+Anyway, my wife (then girlfriend) and I graduated from WSU together (me, with a degree in Psychology) and by then, I was all set for law school.
 That I was going to be a lawyer was probably easy to figure out by the time I was in the 2nd grade because I never stopped talking and had become rather good at it, although I also did seriously consider pursuing a PhD in psychology, as well, because the subject fascinated me, a fact that became relevant again down the road.

 I began law school within days after college graduation, and began piling up experience though my various clerkships in law firms, for a Wayne County Circuit Court Judge, and even the Michigan Tax Tribunal.
-I won some awards in law school, competed nationally in the Moot Court competition, and graduated with a Juris Doctor degree in 1990.
+I won some awards in law school, competed nationally in the Moot Court, and graduated with a Juris Doctor degree in 1990.
 I passed the bar exam upon my first attempt, and have been practicing law ever since.

 It took about 2 years of working in law firms for me to figure out where I belong, and in 1992, I struck out on my own.
 It took another few years for me to realize that my heart and my talent was best focused on certain criminal cases, particularly those arising from the operation of a motor vehicle.
 By fate, or circumstance, or both, the whole subject of addiction became central to me and my caseload, which was soon dominated by DUI and driver’s license restoration cases.
-Addiction issues became relevant in every context of my life, from the inside looking out, the outside,looking in, and through study, as well.
+Addiction issues became relevant in every context of my life, from the inside looking out, the outside looking in, and through study, as well.
 My lifelong interest in psychology eventually culminated in me going back to the University classroom, where I completed a post-graduate program of addiction studies.
 The pathology of alcohol and drug problems utterly fascinates me, and by learning the clinical side of things, I have been able to see how the judicial system is not really equipped to deal with them, although it must, and so it tries.
-I do my part to help by sharing whatever potentially useful information I have, or pick up.
+I do my part to help by sharing whatever potentially useful information I have, or pick up as I continue to learn.
 As the saying goes, the master of any subject is really just a master student, and so my study in this field is and always will be ongoing.

 I think that what defines me most as a lawyer is the “counselor” part of my formal job description, “Attorney and Counselor at Law.”
 I’m the guy who appeals to the anxious client with all kinds of questions and concerns.
 My office staff is the same way, and we work well with those who seek real and honest answers.
-I’m the guy on the iPad at 9:30 sending back a response to a client’s email.
+I’m the guy on the iPad at 9:30 at night sending back a response to a client’s email.
 The legal stuff is easy, but it’s the people stuff and how you help someone that they’ll remember years later.
-I want to produce the best outcome possible for my client, but I also want him or her to have felt comfortable with and be glad that they chose me for the job.
+I want to produce the best outcome possible for my clients, but I also want them to have felt comfortable with and be glad that they chose me for the job.
 At the end of the day, I'm here to help, and the greatest satisfaction I can get is to really do just that.